astridx/meinblog/sik/r/react-gatsby-js/index.md

       }
     }
   }
-`;
+`
 ```

-*Note: GraphQL is another aspect which makes it difficult to learn Gatsby.js as a beginner.
+_Note: GraphQL is another aspect which makes it difficult to learn Gatsby.js as a beginner.
 Like React it comes with its own ecosystem, best practices, and libraries.
 However, in Gatsby.js you are only using GraphQL from a client's perspective, so once you start to think of Gatsby's data sources as a graph, you are good to use it.
-However, I'd recommend people to [learn GraphQL](/the-road-to-graphql-book/) on the side to get a better understanding of it.*
+However, I'd recommend people to [learn GraphQL](/the-road-to-graphql-book/) on the side to get a better understanding of it._

 Once you start your Gatsby.js application, you can open up GraphiQL, an explorative GraphQL client which comes with Gatsby, to traverse through all your data that's aggregated by Gatsby.
 This starts by having access to images and markdown via GraphQL, but also by accessing third-party APIs which come with Gatsby's plugin system (see integrations).